-We determined whether the State's procedures only use uncompensated care costs of i/p and o/p hospital services in calculation of hospital specific limits.
+We determined whether the State's procedures only use uncompensated care costs of i/p and o/p hospital services in calculation of hospital-specific limits.

-Results: We identified that the DSH survey required hospitals to report charity charges and individuals who did not have third-party coverage.
-The charity charges were used to calculate the hospital-specific DSH payment limit.
+Results: We identified that the DSH survey required hospitals to report charity charges and individuals with third-party coverage.
+The charity charges were used to calculate the hospital-specific limit.